ligne/cahiers/docs/git.md

 In the general case this can be done with an interactive rebase, and the last commit can be corrected with `git add ...; git commit --amend [--no-edit]`.
 But if the last few commits are a mess that need squashing into one, run `git reset --soft HEAD~n` and prepare the final commit.

+### Overriding the date

+I've got some old code I'd like to import into git while keeping a record of approximately when I wrote it.

+The simple solution is using commit's [`--date` flag](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---datedate).
+This can be an absolute date/timestamp (eg. ISO 8601) or a relative one (eg. "yesterday", "last week", "20 years 1 day ago at tea time").
+Although this only sets the author date, it should be adequate for most purposes: the default output of `log` and `show` will show the desired date.

+However there are a few places where the commit date is important, such as `git log --since/after/until/before`.
+If it's necessary for these to work, it's possible to set the committer date through the [`GIT_COMMITTER_DATE` environment variable](https://git-scm.com/docs/git-commit#_commit_information).
+They can be set in bulk on a whole series of commits with `git rebase --committer-date-is-author-date <after-this-commit>`.

 ## Branches

 ### Turn commits into a new branch